cminyard/pat/README.md

 as direwolf does it for you, but it might be required for a serial TNC.

-To see the man page telling about gensio strings, do:
+To see the man page telling about gensio strings, do the following from the pat directory after building:

 ```
 nroff -man .build/gensio-2.4.0-rc4/man/gensio.5 | less -r